michelc/blog2/_posts/2019-10-08-crud-with-express-sqlite-10-steps.md

 The final JavaScript code is visible in the appendix at the end of the post.
 The complete code of the application (in french) is available on [GitHub](https://github.com/michelc/AppTest).

 At the moment, there is no demonstration site for the completed project.
 I have not (yet) found an easy solution to host it (especially with an SQlite database).
 Maybe I'll do another tutorial the day I deal with this problem.

+Note: I have since written a second tutorial like this one, but by connecting to a PostgreSQL database instead: CRUD application with Express and PostgreSQL in 10 steps]({% post_url 2019-10-15-crud-with-express-postgres-10-steps %}).

 **Table of Contents**